tujuhre12/sidekick-dev-web/project_desc.md

 Zip & download multiple files if needed

-Add a Generated using DeepCode footer to each file
+Add a Generated using Sidekick Dev footer to each file

 ✅ Backend
 Framework: FastAPI